jwtk/jjwt/README.md

 // Choose the desired PBES2 key derivation algorithm:
 KeyAlgorithm<Password, Password> alg = KeyAlgorithms.PBES2_HS512_A256KW; //or PBES2_HS384_A192KW or PBES2_HS256_A128KW

-// Choose the number of PBES2 computational iterations to use to derive the key.
-This is
+// Optionally choose the number of PBES2 computational iterations to use to derive the key.
-// optional - if you do not specify a value, JJWT will automatically choose a value based
+// This is optional - if you do not specify a value, JJWT will automatically choose a value
-// on OWASP PBKDF2 recommendations here:
+// based on your chosen PBES2 algorithm and OWASP PBKDF2 recommendations here:
 // https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2
+//
+// If you do specify a value, ensure the iterations are large enough for your desired alg
-int pbkdf2Iterations = 120000;
+//int pbkdf2Iterations = 120000; //for HS512.
+Needs to be much higher for smaller hash algs.

 // Choose the Encryption Algorithm used to encrypt the payload:
 AeadAlgorithm enc = EncryptionAlgorithms.A256GCM; //or A192GCM, A128GCM, A256CBC-HS512, etc...